DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

 ## Announcement: Phoenix Engine's first Beta has been released!
-More versions are underway!
+The full release is underway!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.